Nakul-coder-2003/Food-website-/README.md

 # Food-website-
-This website belong to food ordering
+This website belong to food ordering and helpful for eating.